Special Investigation Branch: Royal Air Force Police SIB

-Personnel undertake the Serious Crime Investigation Course (SCIC) before going on to complete a number of Home Office courses such as SOIT, National drugs, and Tier 2,3 & 5 interviewer, Family Liaison Officer, Specialist Fraud etc.
+Personnel undertook the Serious Crime Investigation Course (SCIC) before going on to complete a number of Home Office courses such as SOIT, National drugs, and Tier 2,3 & 5 interviewer, Family Liaison Officer, Specialist Fraud etc.

-The RAF Police SIB differs slightly from its RMP counterparts in terms of rank structure, employing a mix of Corporals and Sergeants.
+The RAF Police SIB differed slightly from its RMP counterparts in terms of rank structure, employing a mix of Corporals and Sergeants.
 Both SIB(S) and SIB(N) additionally employ a number of Acting Corporals.

-SIB personnel extensively deployed with their RMP SIB counterparts throughout the duration of Op Banner, Northern Ireland; Op Telic, Iraq; and Op Herrick, Afghanistan in support of combat operations.
+SIB personnel extensively deployed with their RMP SIB counterparts throughout the duration of Operation Banner, Northern Ireland; Operation Telic, Iraq; and Operation Herrick, Afghanistan in support of combat operations.

 Her Majesty's Inspectorate of Constabulary conducted an inspection of the SIB in 2009.